 – They give me opportunities to earn industry-specific certifications

 You won’t find any long-winded block text here.
 Everything is bulleted, easy to digest, and the longest paragraph is only three sentences.

 The biggest negative we found on this landing page was the headline.
 I thought maybe “Looking Zone” was a phrase used by real estate agents that I didn’t recognize because I wasn’t in the industry.
 So I Googled it and didn’t find anything relevant to real estate.
 Even if I had, it would still be a bad headline because it doesn’t convey any benefit or unique selling proposition.

 Remember: the most important job of a headline is to get the visitor to read the body copy.
 It would be a shame if this well-written landing page never got read because the headline didn’t do its job.

 If you’re not familiar what a “favicon” is, it’s the icon listed in the browser tab.
 Maxavenue’s favicon is… Instapage’s logo!
 While we admit, the brand exposure is great, but not what Maxavenue would want.
 Instapage customers can insert their own favicon by following the quick instructions here.

 Furthermore, when you scroll to the bottom of the page, the copyright information is… Instapage!
 Why wouldn’t Maxavenue replace us with their company name?

 Both of these may sound like we’re nitpicking, but it’s the little details that can create uncertainty with prospects.
 This goes back to the “message matching” and something you can’t afford to miss.

-Businesses, realtors, and home sellers can all benefit from using a real estate landing page.
+Businesses, realtors, and home sellers can all benefit from using real estate landing pages.
 And the best part is, with Instapage it will only take you a few minutes to get it live on the web.